asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Non-Blocking Code Reviews

 Since code is reviewed continuously as it is being developed the blocking aspect of both traditional and git-flow inspired code reviews can be avoided.
-In these blocking code reviews the author has to switch contexts and start other work until the review is completed and the reviewer comments are ready to be addressed.
-This context switching adds significant inefficiencies into the daily work.
+In these blocking code reviews the author has to switch contexts and start other work until the review is completed and the comments are ready to be addressed.
+This context switching adds significant inefficiencies into the team's daily work.

 #### Author's Mind